-1) NGLs includes associated NGLs for both Conventional and Shale/Tight Reservoirs.

-2) Condensate and Pentanes Plus represent 60 per cent of total proved NGLs and 61 per cent of each probable and proved plus probable NGLs in the December 31, 2020 opening balance.
+NGLs includes associated NGLs for both Conventional and Shale/Tight Reservoirs.
+Condensate and Pentanes Plus represent 66 per cent of total proved NGLs, 71 per cent of probable NGLs and 67 per cent of proved plus probable

-3) Condensate and Pentanes Plus represent 66 per cent of total proved NGLs and 67 per cent of each probable and proved plus probable NGLs in the December 31, 2021 closing balance.
+NGLs in the December 31, 2021 opening balance.
+3) Condensate and Pentanes Plus represent 66 per cent of total proved NGLs, 73 per cent of probable NGLs and 69 per cent of proved plus probable NGLs in the December 31, 2022 closing balance.

-Reserve additions for Discoveries, Infill Drilling, Extensions, and Improved Recovery are combined and reported as "Extensions and Improved Recovery".
+4) Reserve additions for Discoveries, Infill Drilling, Extensions, and Improved Recovery are combined and reported as "Extensions and Improved Recovery".